nusademy/android-dev/README.md

 - Chatbot

 # Installation
-The following are the installation steps both locally and in production.
+The following are the installation steps.

 ## System Requireements
 Based on the official documentation from Android Studio and our implementation, here are the minimum system requirements to run the this project
 - 64-bit Microsoft® Windows® 8/10